aanepomuceno/WASA_GUN/README.md

         $ conda install -c conda-forge mcpl

-    2. Copy the folder WASA_Fast_Gun_V2/input_files to WASA-build:
+    2. Copy the folder WASA_Fast_Gun_V3/input_files to WASA-build:

        $ cp -r /home/you/WASA_Fast_Gun_V2/input_files/ /home/you/WASA-build
        $ cd input_files/

        Inside this folder, you will find the script mcpl_to_dat_1F.sh, to convert the a MCPL file to a ASCII file.
-       Edit the first two lines of this script with the names of your input MCPL file and the desired .dat file name.
+       Edit the first two lines of this script with the names of your input MCPL file and the desired .dat output file name.

-    3. Copy your MCPL file (or files) to WASA_Fast_Gun_V2/input_files/, or put the full MCPL file path in the script
+    3. Copy your MCPL file (or files) to WASA_Fast_Gun_V3/input_files/, or put the full MCPL file path in the script

     4. Run the script mcpl_to_dat_1F.sh.
 Besides converting the MCPL file to a .dat file, it will create the macro wasa_simulation_1.in in the WASA-build folder